-Using the summer to explore science: Max Planck Institutes from Hamburg to Munich offer courses specifically for external participants and will reach about 900 young scientists from master’s students to postdocs this year.
+Using the summer to explore science: Max Planck Institutes from Hamburg to Rome offer courses specifically for external participants and will reach about 900 young scientists from master’s students to postdocs this year.

 The concept originating from the USA where universities run summer schools during the period when there are no lectures has also been adopted by the Max Planck Institutes.
 While they are not universities, these courses allow them to open themselves up to young academics and provide an insight into research.
 Often organized through International Max Planck Research Schools (IMPRS) to provide courses for doctoral students and in conjunction with cooperation partners, over 15 such specialized courses will be offered this summer.

 The courses vary from Institute to Institute in terms of both their duration and content.
 The group size may also differ depending on the topic, whereby participants usually undergo a selection procedure.
 This also applies to the 8th IMPRS NeuroCom Summer School at the Max Planck Institute for Human Cognitive and Brain Sciences in Leipzig, where around 140 participants are expected (registration by 30 April).
 At the end of June, for a period of three days, techniques and tools of cognitive neurosciences will be taught and enhanced.
 Two focal points are 'modeling the mind' and big data.
 "We invited leading international experts as well as speakers directly from Leipzig and Germany," the organizers state.
 “With further building blocks such as the Summer School Poster Award, they aim to offer, yet again, an "unforgettable experience with inspiring lectures, discussions and activities to get to know each other".